-Therefore, the TC moisture flux convergence is not negligible with respect to the mean-flow 287 moisture flux convergence; their contributions to the water cycle come in different regions and at 288 different times.
-In July, when the Mei-Yu front is located at around 30°N, the mean-flow moisture 289 flux comes from the south and converges along the Mei-Yu front.
-Meanwhile, southern China 290 loses moisture due to mean-flow moisture flux divergence.
-However, for TCs, there are more 291 westward-moving TCs moving into southern China in July, which import moisture that is required 292 to maintain rainfall over this region.
-In August, when the the inensity of the NWPSH weakens 293 and the Mei-Yu front deflects to the south, the mean-flow moisture flux convergence becomes the 294 main moisture supplier over southern China again.
-For TCs, there are more northward-moving 295 TCs in August, which bring moisture to higher latitudes including the Baohai Bay, Korean Penin-296 sula and Japan; the TC moisture flux replaces the mean-flow moisture flux as the main supplier 297 of moisture over the northern China.
-TCs reach their peak in September, when the mean-flow 298 moisture flux weakens and the Mei-Yu front withdraws further south to the south coast of China 299 and the Indochina Peninsula, and play a more important role in transporting moisture to the north.
-300 In October, when the EASM has completely faded away from the EA, TCs remain as the main 301 moisture supplier to the EA, especially along the coast.
-TCs are able to transport moisture beyond 302 the coastal regions to further inland, but their reach does not extend as far inland as that of the 303 mean flow.
-304
+Therefore, the TC moisture flux convergence is not negligible with respect to the mean-flow moisture flux convergence; their contributions to the water cycle come in different regions and at different times.
+In July, when the mei-yu front is located at around 30°N, the mean-flow moisture flux comes from the south and converges along the mei-yu front.
+Meanwhile, southern China loses moisture due to mean-flow moisture flux divergence.
+However, for TCs, there are more westward-moving TCs moving into southern China in July, which import moisture that is required to maintain rainfall over this region.
+In August, when the intensity of the NWPSH weakens and the mei-yu front deflects to the south, the mean-flow moisture flux convergence becomes the main moisture supplier over southern China again.
+For TCs, there are more northward-moving TCs in August, which bring moisture to higher latitudes including Baohai Bay, the Korean Peninsula, and Japan; the TC moisture flux replaces the mean-flow moisture flux as the main supplier of moisture over northern China.
+TCs reach their peak in September, when the mean-flow moisture flux weakens and the mei-yu front withdraws farther south to the south coast of China and the Indochina Peninsula, and play a more important role in transporting moisture to the north.
+In October, when the EASM has completely faded away from EA, TCs remain as the main moisture supplier to EA, especially along the coast.
+TCs are able to transport moisture beyond the coastal regions to further inland, but their reach does not extend as far inland as that of the mean flow.

-The seasonal cycle of monthly mean vertically integrated moisture flux passing through the coastal boundaries of the EA is shown in Figure 5.
-Two boundaries are defined, shown in the inner panel of Figure 5: an eastern (meridional) boundary at 121°E between 21°-43°N, and a southern (zonal) boundary at 21°N between 100°-121°E. Because there is little moisture transported from the north, we do not use a northern boundary.
-Although there is significant mean moisture transported from the west during the Indian monsoon season, the TC moisture transported from the west remains small as most TCs move westward or northward over the EA.
+The seasonal cycle of monthly mean vertically integrated moisture flux passing through the coastal boundaries of EA is shown in Fig. 5.
+Two boundaries are defined, shown in the inner panel of Fig. 5: an eastern (meridional) boundary at 121°E between 21° and 43°N, and a southern (zonal) boundary at 21°N between 100° and 121°E. Because there is little moisture transported from the north, we do not use a northern boundary.
+Although there is significant mean moisture transported from the west during the Indian monsoon season, the TC moisture transported from the west remains small as most TCs move westward or northward over EA.
 Therefore, moisture transported into the EA region from the west is not included in this comparison of the mean flow and TCs.